AJS-development/OpenAgar/README.md

 * Andrews54757
 * LegitSoulja

+## Support
+One thing we decided, was that we are not going to help other people run this project.
+If you cant...
+Too bad, use ogar.
+We are really trying to have this project be semi-private.

+## More like ClosedAgar
+People have complained to me about this project being semi private.
+But in order to have everybody enjoy it, we must, since being too open means disaster.
+This was the problem with OgarUL, it got too big it collapsed on itself.

 ## Another Note
 This game is different and is not Agar.io or Ogar.
 It is similar, but very different.
 We are making a unique game.